 - Registered Member of BACP and COSCA

-- In addition to my private practice I currently work in a psychiatric hospital.
-Previous experience includes work with a large voluntary organisation in Glasgow supporting adults with a wide range of difficulty and with a Cancer Charity counselling those living with or affected by cancer whether patient or carer.
+- In addition to my private practice I have worked in a psychiatric hospital and a large voluntary organisation in Glasgow supporting adults with a wide range of difficulty and with a Cancer Charity counselling those living with or affected by cancer whether patient or carer.

 - Prior to counselling I worked in the private and public sector in a range of roles, always supporting and working with people, in team, leadership and coaching roles.